 Salt On Barre Street in Montpelier.
 A petite cafe serving local food with big flavor.
 Open Tuesday-Sunday from 5 to 9.

 Kismet On State Street in Montpelier.
-Organic, artisanal foods, gluten-free and dairy-free specialties—I love their slection of buckwheat crepes!
+Organic, artisanal foods, gluten-free and dairy-free specialties—I love their garden martini!

 Positive Pie Yes, New York style pizza right in Plainfield village.
 You can count on them to warm your belly, especially on Sunday and Monday nights when other local choices are closed.
-In addition, they have expanded to the building next for a full service dining experience--Tap and Grill.Open every evening with an excellent menu and full bar service.
+In addition, they offer a full service dining experience--Tap and Grill.Open every evening with an excellent menu and full bar service.

 Grand View Winery Enjoy a FREE tasting of their award-winning selections.
 Relax in the their adirondack chairs, have a picnic and enjoy the truely grand view!
 Just 5 miles away on Max Gray Rd.

 Rainbow Sweets In Marshfield.
 Pick-up the delicious pastries made in this colorful café or sample homemade Morroccan-stye shredded chicken in phyllo.

 Main Street Grill & Bar